zeebo/blake3/README.md

 |          |             |             |            | |                  |                  |             |
 | 1024 kib |   `880µs`   |   `883µs`   |   `878µs`  | |  `596MB/s`       |  `595MB/s`       |  `598MB/s`  |

-- Rows elided from the no asm version as they all stabilize around the same rate.
+The speed caps out at around 1 kib, so most rows have been elided from the presentation.